petejaustin/ontime/README.md

 # ontime

-`ontime` implements a solver for punctual reachability games on temporal graphs using simple backwards induction.
+`ontime` implements a solver for punctual reachability games on temporal graphs using [simple backwards induction][ALG].

 ## Quick start